Edragon/edragon.github.io/Shipment-dat/shipping-post-dat/EUEX-V-dat/EUEX-V-dat.md

 ## supported countries

-- ship to most europe countried
+- Ship to most europe countried

+- The shipment includes international shipment + local speedy delivery

-- the total delivery time is about 10-25 days
+- The total delivery time is about 10-25 days

+- The VAT tax could be prepaid but NOT ganurteed.

 ![](2024-11-13-16-02-10.png)